 Improperly inflated tires, worn brakes and cracked windshields can affect your ability to stop and to see.
-Having routine maintenance performed can also reduce the likelihood of a mechanical failure that could leave you stuck on the side of the roadway and exposed to hazardous conditions.
+Having routine maintenance performed can also reduce the likelihood of a mechanical failure that could leave you stuck on the side of the road and exposed to hazardous conditions.

-Drive defensively.
+Travel defensively.
 This includes:

-Scanning the roadway and adapting to surroundings, like slowing down when you see congestion ahead.
+Scan the road and adapt to surroundings, like slowing down when you see congestion ahead.

-When at a red light, pause before proceeding when the light turns green to minimize your risk of a crash with a red-light runner.
-Anticipate the movement of other drivers and roadway users and take evasive action, like changing lanes or passing safety, to avoid a potential crash.
+When at a red light, pause before going when the light turns green to minimize your risk of a crash with a red-light runner.

-Knowing your vehicle's stopping distance and being aware of reaction distance.
+Know your vehicle's stopping distance and be aware of reaction distance.